alexfernandez/alexfernandez.github.io/permanent/cv.md

 to type and run them.
-When I got my own Amstrad CPC 6128 a couple of years later I wrote a lot of programs in the included BASIC interpreter, and even some using Z80 assembler.
+When I got my own Amstrad CPC 6128 a couple of years later I wrote a lot of programs in the included BASIC interpreter, and later a few more using Z80 assembler.

 ### University